 I should know.
 I’ve learned first-hand how hard it can be to decide what to focus on as a blogger.
 That’s where the right blogging tips & advice (from the world’s most successful bloggers) comes into play here today.

 Improving your blog writing skills?
 Building a social media following?
 Guest posting?
 Networking?
 Commenting?
 Re-publishing your content to Medium?
 Answering questions on Quora?
 Testing out ways to make money from your blog?

 There are so many blogging tips and advice floating around out there about what you should be doing, that it’s easy to just get too overwhelmed and wind up doing nothing at all.

 The good news is that there are plenty of straightforward, practical ways to successfully grow your blog.
-But, remember that you shouldn’t try doing everything at once, especially when it comes to driving traffic to your blog.
+But, remember that you shouldn’t try doing everything at once, especially when it comes to driving traffic and learning how to promote to your blog.
 In this comprehensive guide of the best blogging tips advice, I’ve brought together the 40 of the world’s top bloggers to share their take on what you should focus your blogging efforts on today.

 To make sure this guide is actionable (rather than overwhelming), I’ve arranged all of these blogging tips and advice into distinct sections spanning the blogging journey—and given you a quick summary right at the top of each section… so you can read up on the advice and jump straight into the actionable steps you need to take to grow your blog.

 40 Blogging Tips and Advice from Top Bloggers for 2020

 - Blogging Tips & Advice Part 1: Launching Your Blog